Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Problem Formulation

-\paragraph{Topology} Consider a path graph with the set of nodes $\mathcal{V} = \{0, 1, \ldots, n\}$ and the set of edges $\mathcal{E} = \{(0,1), (1,2), \ldots, (n-1,n)\}$.
+\paragraph{Topology} Consider a path graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with the set of nodes $\mathcal{V} = \{0, 1, \ldots, n\}$ and the set of edges $\mathcal{E} = \{(0,1), (1,2), \ldots, (n-1,n)\}$.
 Here, each node $u \in \mathcal V$ is a quantum node, equipped with a limited number of qubits to create Bell pairs.
 All nodes are connected via a classical network.
 An edge $(u,v) \in \mathcal E$ existing between two nodes $u$ and $v$ means that they share one or more quantum channels allowing for qubits transmission.
 We refer to the graph $\mathcal G$ formed by the nodes and physical channels as the physical topology of the quantum network.

-\paragraph{Quantum Link} Since quantum channels are inherently lossy, each attempt to create an entanglement via a channel only succeeds with a certain probability.
-For a channel over an edge $(u,v)$, this probability is proportional to $e^{-\alpha L_{uv}}$, where $L_{uv}$ is the physical length of the channel and $\alpha$ is a constant depending on the physical media (e.g., optical fiber, free space).
-If an attempt succeeds, the two nodes $u$ and $v$ share an \textit{elementary entanglement pair}, i.e., there is a \textit{quantum link} between $u$ and $v$.
-Let us denote by $p_{uv}$ the overall success probability of a quantum link, taking into account efficiencies of entanglement sources and detectors, and the number of attempts allowed in one phase within a time slot.
-Here, for simplicity, we can assume that for each edge $(u,v) \in \mathcal E$ the physical media is the same for all channels connecting $u$ and $v$, and thus the success probability $p_{uv}$ is the same for all channels between $u$ and $v$.
+\paragraph{Quantum Link} Since quantum channels are inherently lossy, each attempt to create an entanglement via a channel only succeeds with a certain probability that typically decays exponentially with increasing channel length due to photon loss and decoherence effects in the transmission medium.
+If an attempt succeeds between two nodes $u$ and $v$, they then share an \textit{elementary entanglement pair}, i.e., there is a \textit{quantum link} between $u$ and $v$, or an $(u,v)$ entanglement.
+Let us denote by $p_{uv}$ the overall success probability of such a quantum link, taking also into account efficiencies of entanglement sources, detectors, memories, and possibly a combination of multiple attempts allowed within a time slot.
+Here, for simplicity, we can assume that for each edge $(u,v) \in \mathcal E$, the physical medium is the same for all channels connecting $u$ and $v$, and thus the success probability $p_{uv}$ is the same for all channels between $u$ and $v$.

 Each edge $(u,v) \in \mathcal E$ is then characterized by a \textit{capacity}, denoted by $c_{uv}$, representing the maximum number of quantum links that can be established within a time slot.
 In general, the capacity $c_{uv}$ can be different from the number of physical channels, taking into account different multiplexing modes (including time, space, and wavelength multiplexing) and the limited numbers of qubits at $u$ and $v$.
 The special case with $c_{uv}=1$ has been studied extensively in the literature.
 It is important to note that, unlike many previous works \cite{pant2019routing, shi2020concurrent, chang2022order}, we do not assume qubit-channel binding conditions (i.e., each qubit is assigned to at most one channel and each end node of a quantum channel is assigned at most one qubit).